-The Risk Management System is formalised by the Risk Management Policy, adopted by the Board of Directors and subjected to periodic updates, the last of which occurred on the 14th December 2016, which defines, in reference to the perimeter of competence, the appropriate guidelines for identification, evaluation, monitoring and mitigation of risks and operational limits consistent with the defined Risk Appetite.
-The parent company ensures that the Risk Management Policy is implemented in a manner consistent and continuous within the entire Group, taking into account the risks of each company inside the perimeter of the supplementary supervision as well as the mutual interdependencies.
+The Risk Management Policy, adopted by the Board of Directors and subjected to periodic updates, the last of which occurred on the 9 December 2024, which defines, the appropriate guidelines for identification, evaluation, monitoring and mitigation of risks and operational limits consistent with the defined Risk Appetite.
+The company ensures that the Risk Management Policy is implemented in a manner consistent and continuous within the entire Group policy, taking into account the risks of each company inside the perimeter of the supplementary supervision as well as the mutual interdependencies.

-The principles and processes of the Risk Management System as a whole are also regulated in the following policies: "Risk Policy" and "Operational Risk Management policy".
+As a whole, the principles and processes of the Risk Management System are regulated in the following policies: "Risk Management Policy" and "Operational Risk Management policy".